riscv-admin/tech-call-for-candidates/README.md

-# RISC-V Technical Sessions Submission Form
+# RISC-V Call for Candidates Submission Form

 An HTML form designed to collect proposals for RISC-V Tech Sessions and automatically create GitHub issues for each submission.